Things to see and do

 The abbey then entered its Romantic period when its picturesque ruins became a beacon for poets, painters, and scholars.
 It was one of the first major ruins to be conserved by the Office of Works (ancestor of English Heritage) in 1917.

-Rievaulx Abbey café
+Rievaulx Abbey Cafe

-We also have an outdoor terrace where you can soak up the atmosphere of the Abbey while enjoying your meal or afternoon tea.
-The cafe is accessible without admission to the Rievaulx Abbey site and is open whenever the Abbey is open, but note that we close 30 minutes before the site.
+We also have an outdoor terrace where you can soak up the atmosphere of the abbey while enjoying your meal or afternoon tea.
+The cafe is accessible without admission to the Rievaulx Abbey site and is open whenever the abbey is open, but note that we close 30 minutes before the site.

 Pick up an audio tour when you visit and discover 900 years of fascinating history.
 Learn about the monks in medieval times.
 Hear how they devoted their lives to spiritual matters yet at the same time established a thriving business to become one of the wealthiest monasteries in Britain.